ajinkyakulkarni/pymsb/README.md

 # pymsb
-An open source implementation of the Microsoft Small Basic language.
+An open-source, cross-platform interpreter for the Microsoft Small Basic language.

-The goal of this project is to produce a more stable, cross-platform and more readily updated implementation of the Microsoft Small Basic language.
-(I was originally inspired to do this when the 1.0 release of MSB crashed whenever using GraphicsWindow.GetPixel, and this release seemed to be the final release for years).
+The goal is to create a more stable and bug-free implementation of the language than Microsoft's proprietary IDE.
+I was inspired to do this when I noticed countless bugs in the 1.0 release of Microsoft Small Basic, and the development status of the language seemed unclear for a long time.